Estate Planning + Protecting Your Estate

 Each new year brings with it new challenges, goals and aspirations.
-One challenge/goal that can easily be ticked off the list is to get your affairs in order by arranging your estate documents and having Canny Legal expert legal advice for protecting your estate, you are in the right hands!
+One challenge/goal that can easily be ticked off the list is to get your affairs in order by arranging your estate documents and having Canny Legal’s expert legal advice for protecting your estate, you are in the right hands!

-There are a few important matters to consider when preparing a will.
+There are a few important matters to consider when preparing a Will.

-This is the person or persons responsible for administering your estate in accordance with your wishes in your will.
+This is the person or persons responsible for administering your estate in accordance with your wishes in your Will.
 This person is responsible for ensuring that your assets are distributed to your beneficiaries and, therefore, should be someone you trust.

 The role of an executor is a large responsibility, and it is recommended that you discuss the role with the person you wish to appoint to make sure they feel comfortable with the role.

-This is the person or persons who you wish to receive a portion or all of your estate assets.
+This is the person or persons with who you wish to receive a portion or all of your estate assets.
 When considering the assets or funds they may receive, you will need to consider their age and their capacity to manage those funds.
 If they are under 18 years of age, the executor of your estate will be trusted to manage those funds until the beneficiary reaches a certain age.
 You may also consider empowering the executor to use those funds and apply them for the maintenance and benefit of that minor beneficiary (for example to pay for schooling fees or buy them a car).

 You should also consider alternative beneficiaries should your chosen recipients not be able to receive your benefits.

 You will need to know how your assets are currently held.
-For example, if you own real estate jointly with another person then, through the principles of survivorship, that joint owner will become the sole owner of the property and your 50% share of the property will not form part of the assets of your will.
-In the future, and upon the passing of the joint owner, the full value of the property will form part of the joint owners estate and will be distributed in accordance with their own will.
+For example, if you own real estate jointly with another person then, through the principles of survivorship, that joint owner will become the sole owner of the property and your 50% share of the property will not form part of the assets of your Will.
+In the future, and upon the passing of the joint owner, the full value of the property will form part of the joint owner’s estate and will be distributed in accordance with their own Will.

 For any minor children under 18 years of age, you will need to consider who will care for them after your passing.
-This may be your spouse, partner, eldest child, aunt, uncle and so on.
+This may be your spouse, partner, the eldest child, aunt, uncle and so on.

 When considering who to appoint, you will also need to consider that the guardian will be solely responsible for managing the affairs of your children and will use the assets of your estate to pay for the maintenance, education and support of your children.
 You will also need to consider any shared custody arrangements and any alternative guardians should your appointed guardian not be able to care for the minor children.